Registration Renewal in California

 To have any late fees waived, you must:

-- Complete a Statement of fact form, indicating your active duty status and deployment dates
+- Complete a Statement of Facts (Form REG 256), indicating your active duty status and deployment dates.

 It's best to schedule an appointment with the CA DMV before visiting.

 If you received a renewal notice for a vehicle that you do not plan on operating (e.g. drive, park, store, or have towed) on public roads for the entire registration year, you may apply for Planned Non-Operation (PNO) status to avoid paying renewal fees.

 If at any time your registration certificate or stickers get lost, stolen, or damaged, you need to immediately replace them.